Questions & Answers

 1. VOCATION & HEALTH - SOME RESEARCH:

 Worldwide, one in three employees would like to leave their job (survey by Mercer of 30.000 employees in 17 countries as cited by Forbes 2011).
+Studies published since then still confirm this trend.
 Survey participants said they particularly missed the following: the right type of work, work-life balance, and good relationships at work.
 Additionally, the times we live in present people with unplanned change at work.
 Managing uncertainty, finding new jobs, and changing career are therefore key skills.

 In the light of these developments, it would seem reasonable to consider one’s Vocation beyond the 9 to 5.
 In fact, do we not owe it to ourselves and those around us to rekindle our inspiration and protect our health?
 Passion is life energy, and energy can ‘move mountains’.
 Also, many of us want to leave a worthwhile legacy - something that contributes to a better world.
 Arguably, qualities such as passion, innovation and perseverance can shape such a world.